International

 | top | pdf |

 Let us consider two examples, ZnO and anatase, TiO2, where the dipole–dipole contributions to forbidden reflections vanish, whereas both the symmetric and antisymmetric dipole-quadrupole terms are in principal allowed.
-In these crystals, the dipole–quadrupole terms have been measured by Goulon et al. (2007[link]) and Kokubun et al. (2010[link]).
+In these crystals, the dipole–quadrupole terms have been measured by Goulon et al. (2007link to reference) and Kokubun et al. (2010link to reference).

 References